Concord Music Group: History

 In 2004, Concord Records acquired Fantasy, Inc., owner of the Prestige, Fantasy, Milestone, Riverside, Specialty, and the post-Atlantic Stax catalog.
 Concord then combined with Fantasy to form the independent Concord Music Group (CMG).
 Also in 2004, CMG partnered with Starbucks to release the Ray Charles album Genius Loves Company, which won eight GRAMMY Awards, including Album of the Year.
 In 2005, CMG bought Telarc.
 On December 18, 2006, CMG announced the re-launch of the soul label Stax; rights to the name were formerly held by Fantasy.
 New singers included Isaac Hayes and Angie Stone.

-On March 12, 2007, Concord Music Group and Starbucks jointly founded the Hear Music label.
+In March 2007, Concord Music Group and Starbucks jointly founded the Hear Music label.
 Paul McCartney's album Memory Almost Full was released in June 2007.
 Hear Music went on to release albums by Joni Mitchell, James Taylor, Alanis Morissette, Carly Simon and John Mellencamp.

-In 2008, Village Roadshow Pictures Group (VRPG) and CMG completed their merger resulting in the creation of the new diversified entertainment group, Village Roadshow Entertainment Group.
+The next year, Village Roadshow Pictures Group (VRPG) and CMG completed their merger resulting in the creation of the new diversified entertainment group, Village Roadshow Entertainment Group.
 In April 2010 it was announced that Paul McCartney transferred the distribution rights of his post-Beatles output to Concord from EMI.

 CMG purchased Rounder Records in 2010.
 In 2012, Concord Music Group designated four distinct operating units: Fantasy Label Group (Hear Music, Stax, Fantasy), Rounder Label Group, Concord-Telarc Label Group (Concord Jazz/Heads-Up/Telarc) and Prestige Group.

 Esperanza Spalding was honored with the Best New Artist GRAMMY in 2011, a first for Concord Records.
 CMG artists won 8 GRAMMY Awards at the 2013 Awards ceremony, the most of any label group.

-On March 25, 2013, Wood Creek Capital Management, (now Barings LLC, an affiliate of MassMutual Financial Group), purchased Concord Music Group from Village Roadshow Entertainment Group.
+Wood Creek Capital Management, (now Barings LLC, an affiliate of MassMutual Financial Group), purchased Concord Music Group from Village Roadshow Entertainment Group in March 2013.
 On October 31, 2013, music publisher The Bicycle Music Company acquired Wind-up Records back catalog including the master recordings of 1,600 songs including albums by Creed, Evanescence, Seether and Alter Bridge.
 The Bicycle Music Company then entered into a service agreement deal with sister company Concord Music Group to market the acquired Wind-up Records and other back catalogs to retailers and consumers.